Willie Jefferson: Winnipeg Blue Bombers

-Jefferson would help the Blue Bombers thrive in their title defending season.
-Winnipeg finished the season with the best record in the CFL and Jefferson and the Bombers defence led the league in yards and points allowed.
+Jefferson would help the Blue Bombers thrive in their title defending season in 2021.
+Winnipeg finished the season with the best record in the CFL and Jefferson and the Bombers defence led the league in fewest yards and points allowed.
 He finished the season with seven sacks, 18 tackles, three forced fumbles, and two interceptions with one of those returned for a touchdown.
 Jefferson's stellar play meant that he was named a CFL All-Star for the fourth season in a row.
-The Bombers would defeat the Roughriders to go to the 108th Grey Cup and defend their title.
-In the 2021 Grey Cup final game, Willie Jefferson and the Blue Bombers top rated defensive unit helped the team to their 12th Grey Cup title, and second in a row, defeating the hometown Hamilton Tiger-Cats in Overtime, 33 - 25.
-After the extra time win Jefferson said that "We’re behind enemy lines, fans on our backs, city against us and we had to come out here and show these guys who we are.
+The Bombers would defeat the Roughriders in the West Final to go to the 108th Grey Cup and defend their title.
+In the 2021 Grey Cup final game, Jefferson and the Blue Bombers top-rated defensive unit helped the team to their 12th Grey Cup title, and second in a row, defeating the hometown Hamilton Tiger-Cats in overtime, by a score of 33–25.
+After the extra time win, Jefferson said that "We're behind enemy lines, fans on our backs, city against us and we had to come out here and show these guys who we are.
 If it had to go into overtime to do that, that’s where we did it.
 It was tense, but we just had to stick it out.
 I had no doubt at all."

 Jefferson continued his stellar play in the 2022 CFL season, contributing with 33 defensive tackles, seven sacks, two forced fumbles, one interception and one touchdown.
 Jefferson was named a West-Division All-Star for the fifth consecutive season.
-The Bombers went to their third consecutive Grey Cup match but were defeated by the Toronto Argonauts.
+The Bombers went to their third consecutive Grey Cup match, but were defeated by the Toronto Argonauts in the 109th Grey Cup.
 Following the season, on November 26, 2022, Jefferson and the Bombers agreed to a one-year contract extension.

+In 2023, Jefferson played and started in 17 regular season games where he recorded 21 defensive tackles, 11 sacks, a league-leading 13 pass knockdowns, and three forced fumbles.
+At the end of the year, he was named a Division and League All-Star once again.
+He played in his fifth Grey Cup game, and fourth consecutively, where he had one defensive tackle and one sack, but the Blue Bombers were defeated by the Montreal Alouettes.
+On December 4, 2023, Jefferson signed another one-year contract extension with the Blue Bombers.